1. Lolita is a Southern Resident orca captured on August 8, 1970 in Penn Cove, WA

-Orca Network “After listening to calls of her family member in 1996 by Dateline NBC, Lolita appeared to recognize them.”
+Orca Network: “After listening to calls of her family member in 1996 by Dateline NBC, Lolita appeared to recognize them.”

 10. The Lolita Retirement Plan would return her home, to the Pacific NW.

-Scientific and marine mammal experts would rehabilitate Lolita for her return to the wild and her family.
+Scientists and marine mammal experts would rehabilitate Lolita for her return to the wild and her family.